softloud/gjp/README.md

 #> [1] 617  14
 ```

-## upcoming
+## after Germany

-Those demographics for Bonnie.
+Proper documentation and those demographics for Bonnie.